TheHeinzLol/RSNA_mammo/README.md

   - Windowing.
   - Converting dcm to png.
   - Resizing to 1024x768 WxH.
+  - Separate data into train and test splits.
+  - Data augmentation.

 Not ordered list of things to be done:
+  - Add multiprocessing.
   - Identify and delete corrupted data.
-  - Separate data into train and test splits.
-  - Data augmentation.
   - Create dataloaders for pytorch.
   - Write training and test loops for pytorch.
   - Write custom metrics formulae.